On which day in Canberra, The Prime Minister announces 'The Australian of the year'?

 What questions are on the Australian citizenship test?

-Questions in the test are based on the topics:
+The questions in the test are based on the following topics:

 Australia and its people